Portsmouth: Industrial Revolution to Edwardian

 During the 19th century, Portsmouth expanded across Portsea Island.
 Buckland was merged into the town by the 1860s, and Fratton and Stamshaw were incorporated by the next decade.
 Between 1865 and 1870, the council built sewers after more than 800 people died in a cholera epidemic; according to a by-law, any house within 100 ft of a sewer had to be connected to it.
 By 1871 the population had risen to 100,000, and the national census listed Portsmouth's population as 113,569.
 A working-class suburb was constructed in the 1870s, when about 1,820 houses were built, and it became Somerstown.
 Despite public-health improvements, 514 people died in an 1872 smallpox epidemic.
 On 21 December of that year, the Challenger expedition embarked on a 68890 nmi circumnavigation of the globe for scientific research.

 When the British Empire was at its height of power, covering a quarter of Earth's total land area and 458 million people at the turn of the 20th century, Portsmouth was considered "the world's greatest naval port".
 In 1900, Portsmouth Dockyard employed 8,000 people – a figure which increased to 23,000 during the First World War.
 The whole of Portsea Island came united under the control of Portsmouth borough council in 1904.

+In 1906, HMS Dreadnought was launched from Portsmouth Dockyard.
+The ship revolutionised naval warfare and began an arms race with Germany.
+The ship's entry into service in 1906 represented such an advance in naval technology that her name came to be associated with an entire generation of battleships.